brown5lc/tornadoScraper/README.md

 pip install -r requirements.txt

-4. (If applicable) **Configuration**:
-Describe any required configuration, like API keys, database setup, environment variables, etc.

-5. (If applicable) **Initial Data Setup**:
-Provide instructions if any initial data or database setup is required.

 ## Usage

-Describe the basic usage of the program.
-For example:

-python main.py [OPTIONS]
+python3 main.py [OPTIONS]

-- Option 1: Description of the option.
-- Option 2: Description of the option.
+- Option 1: Nothing.
+The program will promt you if you want the data selection to be random or not, after which it will ask you how many images you want to generate.
+All the processed images can be found in the `radar_images` directory.

+- Option 2: `--debug` This is one of two debug modes.
+When this debug mode is used to run main, it must be followed by a number corresponding to a row in the `enriched_tornado_data.csv`.
+It will then proccess the data for that single event.
+This is useful for general debugging.
 - ...

 ## Debugging
+`debug_mode` is disabled by default.
+To enable it call `visualize_radar_data` with the argument `True` in the 5th place.
+This can be seen on line `105` of the `main.py` file.

-If `debug_mode` is enabled in the program, you'll receive detailed logs and information on:
+If `debug_mode` is enabled in the program, you'll receive detailed logs and more information on the radar visualization:
 - Radar Base Location
 - Tornado Location
 - X and Y Range for the visual data
-- ... (any other debug info)

 ## Contributing